icon-project/relayer-docker/README.md

         If enabled:
         - Use Let's Encrypt Staging
-        - Environment? (yes or no, default: yes)
+          - Environment? (yes or no, default: no)
         - Let's Encrypt Domain
         - Let's Encrypt Email